cbourke/ComputerScienceI/documents/faq.md

 Hacks are due (generally) Mondays at midnight.
 Learning Assistants have 48 business hours to grade them and then Course Leaders take another 48 hours to check the grading process to ensure consistency.
-Grades are released in Canvas with comments posted to codePost (generally) on Friday afternoons.
+Grades are released in Canvas with our feedback (generally) on Friday afternoons.
 A retrospective is then posted to the course message board.

 ## How and when is attendance graded?